uvaai/wcai/week_1/terminal/terminal.md

 [Download this zipped file structure](file_structure_exercise.zip), move it to a folder where you can easily access it and navigate to this folder using the terminal using `cd`.
 Remember that you can find the current folder using `pwd` and see whether you are in the folder holding `file_structure_exercise.zip` by using `ls`.
 Unzip the file using the command `unzip file_structure_exercise.zip`.
 Use `cd` to navigate into the file structure you have just unpacked.

+**Exercise 7** What would be the command to remove the zip you have just unpacked using `rm`?

-**Exercise 7** Use `ls --help` to show information that explains all options that can be applied to the command `ls`.
+**Exercise 8** Use `ls --help` to show information that explains all options that can be applied to the command `ls`.
 Can you find an option that can be used to list not only all files and directories in the current directory, but also all (sub)subdirectories and files?
-Using this option, create an overview of the file structure of this folder.
+Using this option, create an overview of the directories and files in the provided file structure.

+**Exercise 9** A file was misplaced in the main directory, named `notes.txt`.
+This file contains the notes for lecture 2.
+Find the directory that contains the notes for the first lecture and take note of the naming convention of the file.
+Rename `notes.txt` using this naming convention and move it to the folder containing notes using `mv`.

+**Exercise 10** You need more space on your device and have decided you can get rid of the music directory and all subdirectories and files in there; you use an online music streaming service anyway.
+What is the complete command you would need to use if you want to confirm every step in the process of the removal?

+**Exercise 11** Perform the following tasks using the shell from the main directory:

+  1. Create a folder named `ml1` in `university`.
+  2. Create a file named `TODO.txt` in `university/ml1/``
+  3. Create a copy of `images/` named `images_backup/`

 <details markdown="1"><summary  markdown="span">Answer</summary>
+**Exercise 7** `rm -i ../file_structure_exercise.zip`

-**Exercise 7** This can be done using the option `-R`. `ls -R` (when slightly reformatted) gives the following overview of the whole file structure:
+**Exercise 8** This can be done using the option `-R`. `ls -R` (when slightly reformatted) gives the following overview of the whole file structure:

 ```
 games/